Tornado6464/ntfy-gui/README.md

-# ntfy-python-app
+# ntfy-python-gui

-A short python app that allows you to send data to a ntfy server.
+A short python gui that allows you to send data to a ntfy server.